-BRADENTON, Fla. - Senior Chrissi Carr of the University of California San Diego women's track and field team finished tied for sixth place in the women's pole vault on the final day of the 2017 NCAA Division II Track and Field Championships, Saturday at IMG Academy Stadium in Bradenton, Florida.
+BRADENTON, Fla. - Senior Chrissi Carr of the University of California San Diego women's track and field team finished tied for sixth place in the women's pole vault on the final day of the 2017 NCAA Division II Track and Field Championships, Saturday at IMG Academy Stadium.

 The Atascadero native's mark of 12'10.75" is the second-best in UC San Diego school history, just behind her school record height of 13'1.5" she set earlier this season.

-"Today Chrissi withheld a long standing history of the Triton Track & Field athletes coming home with All-Americans," said head coach Darcy Ahner.
-"She placed 6th in what was the most difficult year to date in Division II to become an All-American in the pole vault with ten vaulters clearing an unprecedented 12'10.75" or more.
-It was truly an exciting and difficult battle!
-She competed with amazing poise and determination".
+"Today, Chrissi upheld a longstanding history of Triton track and field athletes coming home as All-Americans," said women's head coach Darcy Ahner.
+"She placed sixth in what was the most difficult year to date in Division II to become an All-American in the pole vault, with 10 vaulters clearing an unprecedented 12'10.75" or more.
+It was truly an exciting and difficult battle.
+She competed with amazing poise and determination."

 Missouri Southern's Emily Presley won the pole vault after clearing 13'2.5".
-She was awared the national title based on number of attempts.
+She was awarded the national title based on number of attempts.